-Cyclically adjusted budget deficit (CAB) is widely cited and used concept in the evaluation of fiscal stance.
-The key idea behind it is to separate the independent conjunctural effect on budget deficit from the intentional measures of fiscal policy.
+Cyclically adjusted budget deficit (CAB) is a widely cited and used concept in the evaluation of fiscal situation.
+The key idea behind it is to separate temporary and/or non-discretionary effects on budget deficit from the underlying balance and/or effects of discretionary measures of fiscal policy.
 The computation of CAB is based on the identification of potential level of economic variables.
+In this paper we demonstrate, that composition matters both in the case of real and nominal variables.
 Both European Commission and European Central Bank propose methods for measuring CAB, however, they are not fully capable of satisfying all requirements.
+Besides, results show that aggregated and disaggregated approaches provide different estimations for the benefit of the latter.
 In this paper we present an alternative method, which is able to incorporate the advantages of both approaches.
-Combining output gap from production function and constrained multivariate HP filter induces theory based disaggregated approach.
-Results shows that aggregated (EC) and disaggregated (ECB and our alternative method) approaches provide different estimations for the benefit of the latter.
+Combining output gap from production function and constrained multivariate HP filter induces theoretically motivated disaggregated approach where we also exploit the implication of production function parameterisation.
+Taking into account nominal features, for example nominal elements of the tax code or deflators directly affected by the government, the more precise definition of discretionary measures became also important.